Para-Lang/para-compiler/docs/source/installation.rst

 ************

-This section serves as the reference for how to install the Para-C compiler and CLI.
+This section serves as the reference for how to install the Para-C compiler and CLI compiled standalone binaries.

 ..
 Caution::
-    The installation of the Para-C Compiler binaries will only include the compiled binaries and NOT the source code or module which is used in the compiler.
+    The installation of the Para-C Compiler binaries will only include the compiled binaries and NOT the source code or module of the compiler.
     For info how to install that please go to `Python API Reference <../api_ref/index.html>`_

 Installer for Windows
 =====================